Customer Stories — 14 min

-From high levels of employee productivity to company cost savings, there are solid benefits to hiring globally distributed teams.
+From cost savings to employee productivity, there are many benefits to hiring globally distributed teams.
 But to hire employees abroad, you'll have to open a legal entity in the country of hiring, which is time-consuming and expensive.
 You’ll also need to have a strong grip on local labor and tax laws and stay in compliance with employment legislation.

 Even after you’re set up to hire Kiwis, there are many employment regulations in New Zealand to keep track of.
-Additionally, you’ll have to take on the burden of handling multiple HR and admin related to employee management.
+Additionally, you’ll have to take on the burden of handling various HR functions and admin related to employee management.

 This article explains how you can use an EOR to expand your team in New Zealand so that you don't have to stress about compliance or opening your own entity.